aws-samples/amazon-forecast-automation/README.md

 AWS Glue jobs orchestrated via AWS Glue Workflow to automate the data import, training the predictor and generating forecast export from the Amazon Forecast service.

-This is the supporting code for the blog <b> "Building end to end automated inventory forecasting capability with AWS Lake Formation and Amazon Forecast" </b>.
+This is the supporting code for the blogpost <b> "Building end to end automated inventory forecasting capability with AWS Lake Formation and Amazon Forecast" </b>.

 ![Solution Architecture](images/InventoryForecast.png)

+## Instructions
+1. Create an IAM role for the Glue service and add a trust policy for Amazon Forecast
+2. Attach the in-line IAM policy from this repo to the Glue IAM role
+3. Create the AWS Glue jobs from this repo
+4. Create an AWS Glue Workflow to orchestrate the Glue jobs in the following order with an event trigger in the middle of each:
+4.1 spark-transform-rawdata.py
+4.2 importDatasetJob.py
+4.2 checkImportJob.py
+4.3 trainPredictorJob.py
+4.4 checkPredictorJob.py
+4.5 createForecastJob.py
+4.6 checkForecastJob.py
+4.7 exportForecastJob.py
+4.6 checkExportJob.py

 ## Components
 1. AWS Glue PySpark job to transform raw data into required format for Amazon Forecast